Lumines: Electronic Symphony: Reception

 Wired gave it a score of nine stars out of ten, saying that the game's best new feature "is the ability to sort your favorite tunes into a specified order and play them straight through.
 Or you can have your favorite song run on an endless loop and relive that moment of pure ecstasy, where it's just you and the music."
+EGMNow also gave it nine out of ten, saying, "While it doesn't have as extensive of a roster of modes as some of its earlier siblings, Lumines: Electronic Symphony is just utterly fantastic in what it does do-most evident in its stellar soundtrack, which returns to the same thematic roots as the original Lumines.
+Electronic Symphony must be some sort of alien-technology time machine–turn it on, and suddenly you'll realize it's now hours later."
 The A.V.
 Club gave it a B+ and stated, "There is a disappointing paucity of extras beyond the main endurance mode.
 Players of Lumines could face off against a friend or against a murderer's row of computer characters; Electronic Symphony ditches the 'versus CPU' option."
 Digital Spy gave it four stars out of five and said, "Limited multiplayer options aside, Lumines Electronic Symphony blends puzzle, rhythm and visuals together in an almost euphoric way.
 What looks like a humble block-shifting affair at first glance is actually one of the best titles in the PS Vita's launch lineup.
 Throw in one of the best soundtracks you're ever likely to hear and we have an excellent purchase on our hands."
 Metro gave it eight out of ten and said, "There are still some pacing issues, but this is the best version of Lumines yet and an artful mix of music, graphics, and puzzle gameplay."
 In Japan, Famitsu gave it a score of two eights, one seven, and one nine for a total of 32 out of 40.
+Edge gave it eight out of ten, saying that "with Tetsuya Mizuguchi's often bland musical experimentation replaced with some of electronica's finest moments, Electronic Symphony breathes new life into a series that had previously appeared stagnant."
+Push Square gave it eight stars out of ten, saying, "Even with the frustrating - and completely optional - touch controls and lack of an online multiplayer mode, Lumines Electronic Symphony is the best in the series."